 That’s all about mostly women related topics like, can nurses have tattoos or acrylic nails.
 What about men?

 Can nurses have beards?
-That’s the topic I’m going to cover up next after this picture of beautiful acrylic nails.
+That’s the topic I’m going to cover up next.

 Can nurses have beards?